On the Picard group scheme of the moduli stack of stable pointed curves: Introduction.

-\begin{ThmMain} Assume that $S$ is a scheme over $\Spec \bbZ[1/2]$ (or equivalently that the residue field $k(s)$ of every $s\in S$ has characteristic different from $2$) or that $g\leq 5$. \begin{enumerate} \item The homomorphism $\Phi_{g,n}^S$ of \eqref{E:Phi} is an isomorphism. \item If $S$ is connected, then there is an isomorphism (functorial in $S$)
+\begin{ThmA} Assume that $S$ is a scheme over $\Spec \bbZ[1/2]$ (or equivalently that the residue field $k(s)$ of every $s\in S$ has characteristic different from $2$) or that $g\leq 5$. \begin{enumerate} \item The homomorphism $\Phi_{g,n}^S$ of \eqref{E:Phi} is an isomorphism. \item If $S$ is connected, then there is an isomorphism (functorial in $S$)

-\end{enumerate} \end{ThmMain} The above Theorem was proved for $\ov\cM_{1,1}$ by Fulton-Ollson \cite{FO} over an arbitrary scheme $S$ (not necessarily over $\Spec \bbZ[1/2]$).
-In Remark \ref{R:bad}, we discuss what happens if the assumptions of the Main Theorem are not satisfied.
+\end{enumerate} \end{ThmA} The above Theorem A was proved for $\ov\cM_{1,1}$ by Fulton-Olsson \cite{FO} over an arbitrary scheme $S$ (not necessarily over $\Spec \bbZ[1/2]$).
+The proof in loc. cit. uses an explicit presentation of the stack of elliptic curves as a quotient stack (via the the Weierstrass model), and hence it cannot be easily extended to other pairs $(g,n)$.
+In Remark \ref{R:bad}, we discuss what happens if the assumptions of Theorem A are not satisfied.

-The Main Theorem allows us to compute the Picard group of $\Mgb^k$ and its open substack $\Mg^k$ parametrizing smooth $n$-pointed curves over a (not necessarily algebraically closed) field $k$ if either $\char(k)\neq 2$ or $g\leq 5$.
+Theorem A allows us to compute the Picard group of $\Mgb^k$ and its open substack $\Mg^k$ parametrizing smooth $n$-pointed curves over a (not necessarily algebraically closed) field $k$ if either $\char(k)\neq 2$ or $g\leq 5$.

-\begin{CorMain} Let $k$ be a field.
-Assume that either the characteristic of $k$ is different from $2$ or that $g\leq 5$. \begin{enumerate} \item The Picard group $\Pic(\Mgb^k)$ of $\Mgb^k$ is a free abelian group of finite rank, generated by the tautological line bundles subject to the unique relations \eqref{E:rela}.� \item The Picard group $\Pic(\Mg^k)$ of $\Mg^k$ is generated by the tautological line bundles $\{\lambda,\psi_1,\ldots, \psi_n\}$ subject to the unique relations
+\begin{ThmB} Let $k$ be a field.
+Assume that either the characteristic of $k$ is different from $2$ or that $g\leq 5$. \begin{enumerate} \item The Picard group $\Pic(\Mgb^k)$ of $\Mgb^k$ is a free abelian group of finite rank, generated by the tautological line bundles subject to the unique relations \eqref{E:rela}. \item The Picard group $\Pic(\Mg^k)$ of $\Mg^k$ is generated by the tautological line bundles $\{\lambda,\psi_1,\ldots, \psi_n\}$ subject to the unique relations